mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 We can check the change of the model accuracy as the training step changes.

-`eval_show` will draw the line chart of model accuracy every 25 `step`.
+`eval_show` draws the line chart of model accuracy every 25 `step`.
 In particular, `steps_eval` stores the training step of the model and the corresponding accuracy information.

 ```python
 def eval_show(steps_eval):